logiblue/karanikolas/content/posts/epo-fields-math-formula/extra-content-fields-math-formula.md

 So at the end without choosing any other of our options the Total Cost for each passenger on our trip should be  - 1150$

-But we need all this costs to be calculated by choosing the passengers number.

 ## Steps
 First we need to create a dropdown field.
 Add there 1-5 options and the prices.